Calibre

 Calibre is built primarily in Python, using the Qt framework for its graphical user interface.
 This cross-platform choice allows it to run identically on macOS, Windows, and Linux, though it sacrifices native Mac aesthetics.
 It uses a custom database backend (based on SQLite) to manage metadata, which is stored in a `metadata.db` file within the library folder.
 The conversion engine is a complex pipeline of heuristic processors and input/output plugins that parse and reconstruct e-book HTML structures.

-As of 2026, the development focus is on refining the user experience within the Qt 6 framework and expanding the 'Notes' and 'Data Files' capabilities introduced in version 7.
-The team prioritizes maintaining compatibility with the ever-changing firmware of e-readers (Kindle, Kobo) and ensuring the Content Server becomes a more viable alternative to cloud-based reading services.
-Audio support and accessibility improvements are also ongoing priority areas.
+As of mid-2026, the development focus continues on expanding AI integration (now supporting arbitrary local providers with OpenAI-compatible interfaces), refining the Qt 6 user experience, and enhancing the Content Server with full offline mode support for HTTPS connections.
+The team prioritizes maintaining compatibility with the ever-changing firmware of e-readers (Kindle, Kobo, Tolino) and ensuring the Content Server becomes a more viable alternative to cloud-based reading services.
+Recent releases have added reading progress tracking columns, improved annotations management, and better pinch-to-zoom support on trackpads.

 Calibre's core strength is its conversion engine, which handles dozens of input/output formats including EPUB, MOBI, AZW3, PDF, and DOCX.
 Users can fine-tune every aspect of the output, from font scaling to heuristic processing that fixes broken paragraph breaks.
 For example, converting a technical PDF to an EPUB for a Kindle Paperwhite involves selecting the book, pressing 'C' (or clicking 'Convert books'), and adjusting the 'Heuristic Processing' tab to unwrap lines.
 This ensures the text flows correctly on small screens rather than appearing as rigid PDF page images.